LAKE OSWEGO PRESERVATION SOCIETY

 The Society has received recognition, both locally and statewide, for our historic preservation advocacy on behalf of Lake Oswego landmarks.

-We invite you to visit the Iron Workers Museum located at 40 Wilbur Street.
+We invite you to visit the Iron Workers Cottage Museum located at 40 Wilbur Street, Lake Oswego.
 It’s housed in the City of Lake Oswego’s last remaining Iron Company Worker’s Cottage.
 The circa 1880 building is the oldest house in Lake Oswego that is open to the public.

 Exhibits